Eleanor-Shellstrop/deck-of-cards/README.md

 This project is to demonstrate and practice JS, CSS and HTML using OOP.

-Press the "SHUFFLE" button to display a deck of cards.
+Press the "SHUFFLE" button to shuffle the deck of cards!

-Note: As of 3/3/2021, still in early stages.
-Will add:

-* Card graphics
-* Reset board with every "SHUFFLE" click
-* Better board and button graphics
+Using object-oriented JavaScript, I made a Card object and a Deck object to manipulate the cards more easily for future projects.
+Can be used as a base for several card games.

+No special programs required, download and run from your text editor.